tjwilson90/turbo-hearts/README.md

 ### `POST /lobby/join`

 Join an existing game and propose charging rules.
-Returns the members of the game and their proposed charging rules.
+Returns the members of the game.
 The actual charging rules will be selected randomly from the proposed rules of all players once the game has four players.

 Request:
 ```json